Amazon opens 4-star store at Seattle headquarters as online giant grows physical shopping presence

 A “Trending Around Seattle” table is devoted to items that are selling well online locally: volleyballs, a Lego Space Shuttle set, the book “Invisible Women: Data Bias in a World Designed for Men,” a Dungeons & Dragon’s role-playing game set and a portable fan.

-Under each item is a digital price tag that update as Amazon algorithms adjust pricing — usually by pennies — as many as five times a day, said Jeanine Takala, a company spokeswoman.
-The price tags also show a lower price for Prime members, highlighting a benefit of Amazon’s $119-a-year shipping and digital media service.
+Under each item is a digital price tag that updates as Amazon algorithms adjust pricing — usually by pennies — as many as five times a day, said Jeanine Takala, a company spokeswoman.
+The tags also show a lower price for Prime members, highlighting a benefit of Amazon’s $119-a-year shipping and digital-media service.

 The Seattle store will not accept cash at first, though Amazon is transitioning to that old-fashioned payment method at all its locations, Takala said.
 Around the country, the proliferation of cashless stores by Amazon and others prompted a backlash from activists and state and local lawmakers concerned about discrimination.

-A significant chunk of the 4,000-square-foot store is dedicated to a showcase for Google Chromebooks, which, like other electronics such as Amazon’s own line of voice-controlled devices and surveillance equipment, are out of the box for customers to try out.
+A significant chunk of the 4,000-square-foot store is a showcase for Google Chromebooks, which, like other electronics such as Amazon’s own line of voice-controlled devices and surveillance equipment, are out of the box for customers to try out.
 Companies pay Amazon for this premium placement — which will change every 60 to 90 days — just like they do to have their wares appear more prominently on the website, Takala said.

 While data and technology underpin much of the 4-star store, the selection is refined and rotated by a team of human curators, she said.
 About 20 people will work at the store.